-Ever since the game’s launch, Pokemon Go! has had a dedicated following of Pokémon trainers.
-Last year alone, the game made nearly $900 million — an impressive feat considering it first launched in 2016.
+Ever since the game’s launch, Pokemon GO has had a dedicated following of Pokémon trainers.
+In 2020, despite the terrible pandemic that plagued us, Pokémon GO generated over $1 billion in revenue — an impressive feat considering it first launched in 2016.
 Even today, the free-to-play title continues to garner millions of players worldwide, rendering it one of the most popular mobile games in history.

-Thankfully, if you haven’t had a chance to play Pokemon Go! yet, it’s never too late.
-The studio behind the game, Niantic, has had four years to perfect the experience, add new Pokémon, and introduce new ways to participate in community events.
+Thankfully, if you haven’t had a chance to play Pokemon GO yet, it’s never too late.
+The studio behind the game, Niantic, has had nearly five years to perfect the experience, add new Pokémon, and introduce new ways to participate in community events.
 Here’s everything you need to know about the beloved augmented-reality title.

 Create an account and choose your first Pokémon